Skip to content

 Dreaming of lounging on the Maldives’ pristine beaches or diving in crystal-clear waters?
 Let’s sort you out with key Maldives travel tips about currency for the Maldives and card payments there.

-Where can I buy rufiyaa?
+Where can I buy rufiyaa in the United Kingdom?

 Maldivian rufiyaa isn’t as commonly sold as other currencies, so it’s a good idea to sort it before you go.